LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Appendix

 \subsection{Statistical Analysis}

-To assess significance across Baseline, \polytune, and \polytuneII, we ran paired \(t\)–tests and Wilcoxon signed-rank tests on CocoChorales-E and MAESTRO-E (Bonferroni-corrected \(\alpha=0.017\)), and shown in \Cref{tab:statistical_analysis}.
+To assess significance across the explicit-alignment baseline, \textit{Polytune}, and \textit{LadderSym}, we ran paired \(t\)–tests and Wilcoxon signed-rank tests on CocoChorales-E and MAESTRO-E (Bonferroni-corrected \(\alpha=0.017\)), and show the results in \Cref{tab:statistical_analysis}.
 Some of the computed \(p\)-values were smaller than the smallest magnitude reliably distinguishable from zero in standard double precision (\(\approx10^{-308}\)), so we report them as \(<1\times10^{-300}\).
 Even at this threshold, all \(p\)-values remain far below our significance level.